jronallo/iiif-workshop/workshop/image/parameters.md

 ## Base URI

-The base URI includes only the scheme, server, prefix (optional), and identifier:
+The base URI includes only the scheme, server, prefix (optional), and identifier.
+The server and prefix are going to be institution specific.

 <div class="alert">{scheme}://{server}{/prefix}/{identifier}</div>